 This leaflet contains notes on good practice which are not compulsory but which you may find helpful in considering what you need to do.

 This leaflet is available in priced packs of 10 from HSE Books, ISBN 978 0 7176 2062 3.
-Single free copies are also available from HSE Books and a web version can be found at: www.hse.gov.uk/pubns/indg342.pdf
+Single copies are free and a web version can be found at: www.hse.gov.uk/pubns/indg342.pdf